thek3yboard/react-patient-data-management/README.md

 I built the app with Vite because it's faster than other compiling tools.
 Vite does not build your entire application before serving, instead, it builds the application on demand.

-In this project it didn't make any difference, but I used it because I prefer to be more accustomed to the more efficient technologies.
+In this project it didn't make a big difference, but I used it because I prefer to be more accustomed to the more efficient technologies.

 2. ESLint

-Vite comes with ESLint and I like ESLint.
+Vite comes with this linter and I like it.
 I think it's great to use a linter.

 ## Libraries